ollyburren/CHIGP/README.md

 ##Setup Environment

-All scripts and instructions assume that you have a git repository directory in which you have cloned CHIGP.
+All scripts and instructions assume that you have a git repository directory in which you have cloned CHIGP called /home/USERNAME/gitr/CHIGP.
 We need to setup a shell environment variable as to where that is

 ```
 ## assume git repo is in your home dir as CHIGP and is called gitr, you need to add your own USERNAME.